-A beautiful color cocktail made from the fresh raspberries.
+A beautiful color cocktail made from the fresh raspberries, the Clover Club.

-When most people see a pink cocktail, they automatically think it is a ladies’ cocktail, delicate and pink and super sweet.
-However, in the case of the Clover Club, this pink drink has a roots in a gentleman’s club in Philadelphia where a group of notable businessmen, lawyers, doctors and journalists met to drink and socialize, which was a decidedly manly affair notorious for cigar smoking, gambling and definitely a lot of cocktail drinking.
+When most people see a pink cocktail, they automatically think it is a ladies’ cocktail.
+This is because it’s delicate and pink and super sweet.
+However, in the case of the Clover Club, this pink drink has a roots in a gentleman’s club in Philadelphia.
+This is where a group of notable businessmen, lawyers, doctors and journalists met to drink and socialize, which was a decidedly manly affair.
+Very notorious for cigar smoking, gambling and definitely a lot of cocktail drinking.

 Made with a health dose of gin, an egg and a rich raspberry syrup, this pre-Prohibition cocktail can pack a wallop while still looking elegant!